HATHA YOGA IN GOA

 Hatha yoga is the same branch of yoga Tree, The [Hatha] means “force,” and thus it suggests or calls attention to indirectly to the systematic physical techniques of Yoga.
 In our country, Indian Hatha yoga is associated with popular culture with the ‘joys’ of the Natha Sampradaya via its legendary founder Matsyendranath.

-Matsyendranath, also known as the Minamata or Minapa in Tibet, is a saint in each Buddhist and Hindu Tantric and Hatha yoga teacher training school.
-Therefore, SUBSEQUENTLY, The yoga teacher training goa relates Yoga Hatha with the Dashanami Sampradaya and the mystical parent of Dattatreya.
+Matsyendranath, also known as the Minamata or Minapa in Tibet, is a saint in both Buddhist and Hindu Tantric and Hatha yoga schools.
+Therefore, SUBSEQUENTLY, the Yoga goa relates Yoga Hatha to the Dashanami Sampradaya and the mystical parent of Dattatreya.

 According to the Dattatreya Yoga Sastra:

-There are two Hatha Yoga styles: One is practiced using Yajnavalkya, including the 8 Limbs of Ashtanga Yoga, and another is drilled using Kapila and 8 Mudras.
-In this present time, the oldest dated textual content explaining The Hatha Yoga, the Amrtasiddhi, comes from a Tantric Buddhist milieu.
+There are two Hatha Yoga styles: one is practised according to Yajnavalkya, including the 8 Limbs of Ashtanga Yoga, and the other is practised according to Kapila and the 8 Mudras.
+In this article, the earliest content explaining Hatha Yoga, the Amrtasiddhi, comes from a Tantric Buddhist milieu.

 The oldest texts to use the real verbiage of hatha are also Vajrayana Buddhist.

-In this Current 20th century, Hatha Yoga, especially the asanas (Yoga body postures), is grabbing its Rhythm to become popular at some stage in the world as the form of physical workout.
-Therefore, it is now colloquially termed absolutely “Yoga.”
+In the 20th century, Hatha Yoga, especially the asanas (Yoga body postures), gained popularity as a form of physical exercise.
+Therefore, it is now colloquially referred to as “Yoga.”